 This keto mug cake is incredible.
 The fluffy crumb, the rich frosting - it's such a wonderful indulgence, and it's ready in 10 minutes!

 If you make it without the frosting, it makes a great breakfast or snack cake.
 With the frosting, it's a rich dessert that's best divided between two people.

 In this recipe, I decided to take it up a notch and added frosting.
-As a result, this keto mug cake is incredible!
-It's a true indulgence that's ready in minutes, and I love the built-in portion control of making a small cake.
+As a result, this cake is a true indulgence that's ready in minutes, and I love the built-in portion control.

 I only use a few simple ingredients to make this keto mug cake.
 The exact measurements are listed in the recipe card below.
 Here's an overview of what you'll need:

 - Cream cheese: Make sure to use a cream cheese block rather than a tub of cream cheese spread.

-- Stevia glycerite: I love this sweetener.
-It nearly eliminates the aftertaste typical of stevia sweeteners.
-But if you wish, you can use a granulated sweetener in the cake and a powdered sweetener in the frosting instead of using stevia.
+- Stevia glycerite: You can use a granulated sweetener in the cake and a powdered sweetener in the frosting instead of stevia.

 - Vanilla extract: Make sure to use pure vanilla extract.